a-apte/DS_Visualization_Project/data/README.md

-This is the folder where all of the clean datasets reside.
+This is the folder where the clean datasets reside post-scraper.